QPThree/101d1/201/class-02.md

 ### While...
 Loop

-A while loop simple has a condition and is run until that condition evaluates to True.
+A while loop simply has a condition and is run until that condition evaluates to False.
 The keyword *while* is used to use a *while* loop.
 The condition will be followed by opening and closing curly braces.

 ![While Loop](../images/whileloop.png)